Signed Call™ Android SDK for P2P Calls

 FAQs

-A. Signed Call Android SDK uses an active socket connection as soon as the SDK is initialized.
+Signed Call Android SDK uses an active socket connection as soon as the SDK is initialized.
 The socket connection is a primary routing channel to receive the calls, whereas FCM is a fallback channel in case the receiver is not connected to the socket channel.
 This socket connection processes the call requests raised to make a call.
-To know more, refer to the Best practices for initializing Signed Call SDKs.
+For more information, refer to Best practices for initializing Signed Call SDKs.